p-wegner/coding-aider/docs/InteractiveAiderStrategy.md

 ## Steps to implement the Interactive Aider Execution Strategy without breaking existing functionality:

-1. Extend settings to include an option for interactive Aider execution (default is false).
+### Step 1.
+Extend settings to include an option for interactive Aider execution (default is false).

-2. Implement a class AiderProcessManager that manages the interactive Aider, starts an aider process in the background, and handles communication with it.
+### Step 2 Implement a class AiderProcessManager that manages the interactive Aider, starts an aider process in the background, and handles communication with it.
 (ShellLikeProcessHandler outlines how this can be done)

-3. Extend CommandObserver to support user input and confirmation prompts, adjust existing code with noops.
+### Step 3 Extend CommandObserver to support user input and confirmation prompts, adjust existing code with noops.

-4. Add a new command executor (InteractiveCommandExecutor) that is able to handle interactive commands and delegate messages and user input/confirmation prompts to components implementing the CommandObserver interface.
+### Step 4 Add a new command executor (InteractiveCommandExecutor) that is able to handle interactive commands and delegate messages and user input/confirmation prompts to components implementing the CommandObserver interface.

-5. Update AiderAction to use the new InteractiveCommandExecutor when interactive mode is enabled.
+### Step 5 Update AiderAction to use the new InteractiveCommandExecutor when interactive mode is enabled.

-6. Implement a mechanism to gracefully terminate the interactive session when the IDE closes or the plugin is disabled.
+### Step 6 Implement a mechanism to gracefully terminate the interactive session when the IDE closes or the plugin is disabled.